capitalpb/advent_of_code_2023/README.md

 there without any major setbacks.
 Another one I am excited to come back to and clean up, but this first pass is all about getting a solution, and this one works.

+## Day 4

+I enjoyed this one.
+It was a nice simple break after Days 1 and 3; the type of basic puzzle I expect from the first few days of Advent of Code.
+Pretty simple logic in this one, I don't think I would change too much.
+I'm sure I'll find a way to clean up how it's written a bit, but I'm happy with this one today.